 What can happen if it’s not well tuned?
 A strong gust might send the bar all the way up on your depower line.
 If the kite is badly tuned, the bar won’t be able to go high enough to let the gust go by, and you will be lifted in the air.

+-5) Do a 360 degree check to make sure there are not new danger.
 What could happen if you don’t do it?
 If you don’t do your 360 check, you might launch your kite and someone else with a kite is just behind you, coming back to land.
 The two kites can get tangled, you both lose control and get pulled.

 So much to check but it will worth it!